"If you love a good adventure game where role-playing choices matter, then you can't go wrong with Lone Wolf."

 You are Lone Wolf, the only Kai Lord survivor of a massacre that destroyed your kind.
 The story begins as you are en-route to a borderland village under your jurisdiction.
 There have been reports of enemy activity around the mines, and it's your job to investigate the problem and sort it out.
 As you arrive, it becomes clear that the enemy has already attacked and the people of the town have either been killed or gone into hiding.
 You must eliminate the threats and rescue your people.

 True to its roots, character customization and choice are key aspects of Blood on the Snow.
 When the game begins, you choose the specialties of your character – an important decision.
-If you choose to specialist in strength, you forgo use of dexterity and intelligence.
-If you choose the sword, you can't use the ax.
+If you choose to specialise in strength, your dexterity and intelligence are weaker.
+If you choose the sword, you can't use the axe.
 Even with your magic/psi-like Kai Powers, you'll choose some and lose others.
 Not only does this add terrific replay value to the game, but it impacts your options during important points in the story as well.

 Playing Lone Wolf is literally like reading a book.
-You read part of the story, then swipe to flip the page and continue.
-At certain points, you make a decision on how to progress.
+You read part of the story, then swipe to flip the page and continue, and at certain points you make a decision on how to progress.
 These include using dexterity to sneak or strength to smash, using your Sixth Sense Kai Power to choose the right direction or blindly guess, or using your intelligence to bypass a difficult problem.
 There are dozens of these ability-based choices throughout the game, and I felt like everything I had chosen for my character mattered.
 The game is even kind enough to point out when a decision is vital enough to alter the course of the story.

 But don't worry!
 Lone Wolf is